 Lastly, there’s profit.
 Solar providers can pay around $800 per acre to lease farmland for solar development.
 Going solar means that farms make more money, allowing them to employ more people.
 The surrounding communities get solar energy, and a commensurate amount of carbon dioxide-producing fossil fuels stay in the ground.
 Agricultural solar farms check all three boxes of the triple bottom line.

 Imagining the benefits of solar power for business

-From giant software companies to small family-owned farms, nearly every type of business across the spectrum of industries has found good reasons to go solar.
-Whether it's saving on the massive electricity costs of running a data center, or making a profit that's more reliable than weather-dependent crop yields, it seems like there's no place where solar can't fit.
+Whether a business is trying to save on the massive electricity costs of running a data center or make a profit more reliable than weather-dependent crop yields, it seems like there's no place where solar isn't a good solution.